 Having your ears pierced adds another dimension to your look, but you need to be sure you’re doing it right.
+After all, it is an invasive process and quite a few things could go wrong.
 A little extra care can go a long way so you’re not left with sore, painful piercings.
-Take these precautions to ensure your ear piercing is safe and hygienic and you’ll soon be on your way to A-lister style!
+Take these precautions to ensure your ear piercing is safe and hygienic.

-Most ear piercing is done without any anesthesia.
+Most ear piercings are done without any anesthesia.
 However, if you request it, some topical anesthesia can be applied to numb the area and reduce the pain of the piercing process.
 Feel free to ask – most places that pierce ears have some in stock.

 Prevent infections by going to a place where the needles used to pierce the ear are sterilized properly.
 It is typically not possible to sterilize a piercing gun of the kind you see at earring stores in malls, so avoid these locations.